Updated March 21, 2019

 2. Independent Brewing Company, Oakland

-From the connect at Richmond or Oakland Jack London Square Station, you can walk half a mile to the Lake Merritt BART Station or take the free Broadway Shuttle to the 12th St. BART Station and catch a train into downtown San Francisco.
-Get off at the Montgomery St. BART Station and walk a half-mile to the certified organic ThirstyBear, which has been a local favorite since 1996.
+From the Capitol Corridor- BART connection at Richmond or Oakland Coliseum, get off at the Montgomery St. BART Station and walk a half-mile to the certified organic ThirstyBear, which has been a local favorite since 1996.
 The brewery’s comical name was inspired by an equally amusing newspaper headline in the early 1990s: Thirsty Bear Bites Man for Cold Beer.
 ThirstyBear pairs its brews with Spanish tapas and paella, all made with fresh, locally sourced ingredients.

-Take Capitol Corridor’s connecting bus service from San Francisco to Emeryville, named for a Gold Rush-era railroad president, Joseph Stickney Emery.
-Emeryville is home to the award-winning, all-sour beer company, The Rare Barrel, which has tailored its facility to optimize its creative barrel-aged sour beer production.
-The brewery is a mile-and-a-half from the train, and if you’re not up for the walk, you can always take a taxi, Lyft, or Uber.
-Be sure to plan your visit in advance though, as it’s only open Thursday through Sunday.
+The award-winning, all-sour beer company, The Rare Barrel, has tailored its facility to optimize its creative barrel-aged sour beer production.
+The brewery is about a mile from the Capitol Corridor Berkeley station, and if you’re not up for the walk, you can always take a taxi, Lyft, or Uber.
+Be sure to plan your visit in advance; it’s only open Thursday through Sunday.

-Creek Monkey Tap House is less than a quarter of a mile from the Martinez Station.
+Creek Monkey Tap House is a super-convenient 3-minute walk from the Martinez Station.
 A subsidiary of Rocksteady Brewing, Creek Monkey is a great spot to go if you are looking to relax and have fun.
 Even their name is fun; it celebrates the old tale of a group of South American squirrel monkeys that supposedly escaped from the George Matthews Great London Circus back in the mid 1900s.
 Legend has it that these monkeys started a feral community in the Alahambra Valley and allegedly still reside there today.

-While you may not spot any squirrel monkeys on your next visit, you are guaranteed to find a great tasting beer and good meal.
+While you may not spot any squirrel monkeys on your next visit, you are guaranteed to find a good meal and great-tasting beer.
 There are a handful of micro-brews served here, including those from Rocksteady Brewing, Almanac, and Heretic.
 The taps are frequently rotated to keep the menu consistently new and exciting.
 The food is also fresh and sourced from sustainable farms so you can feel good about what you eat.

 Right Eye is significantly smaller than most other breweries in the area, and their three-man operation keeps it simple.
-With just a few beers on tap at a time, it’s a brewery and taproom, not a bar.
+With just a few beers on tap at a time, it’s not so much a bar as a brewery taproom.
 Make no mistake, though, this very micro brewery, whose logo is a friendly-looking dog with one eye (guess which one), is well-worth the four-minute walk from the Suisun/Fairfield Station.

 Like many Northern California towns, Davis, once called Davisville, has a rich beer history.
 Before Prohibition, saloons outnumbered restaurants and churches.
 Three Mile, located just a block from the Davis Station, is a testament to the resurgence of beer.
 Stop by to try a rotating, small-batch tap, and be sure to try one of its beloved staples, like the Red Ryder or the MegaMax Imperial Stout.